21atalia/core-code-from-scratch-readme/README.md

   return newArr;
 }

 Week challenges (Thursday)

-1 Fold An Array exercise
+1. Fold An Array exercise

+/*
+In this kata you have to write a method that folds a given array of integers by the middle x-times.
+*/

 function foldArray(array, runs)
 {